endsat/endsat/README.md

-# ends.at – your link that redirects anywhere you want it to
+# `ends.at/github-username` redirects anywhere you want it to

 It's quick and easy to create a short, custom URL that points where you choose + any shortlinks you create.